evolv-ai/env-integrations/metrics/README.md

 * when - a regex for testing the attribute value against
 * value - the new value to be bound to the attribute when conditional is met

+#### extract
+The `extract` attribute provides a way of extracting values from the metric.
+This currently supports extracting values from dom elements.
+Current attributes include `attribute` (for the dom element attribute to extract) and `parse` (a regexp that will be used to cull the attribute for the desired conversion).

 #### storage
 The `storage` is an object indicating that the value should be cached with the following options: